Poverty & Safety Net

 Inspired by the National AIDS Memorial Quilt, the #CutsKill Quilt was created by community members and HIV service providers from across the United States and beyond.
 Each panel honors lives lost and symbolizes programs, services, and communities now at risk.
 Organizers stressed that billions in proposed cuts would severely undermine HIV prevention, treatment, housing, and care.

-Community leaders and public officials from Ohio highlighted the local impact, with more than 25,000 people are living with HIV in Ohio.
+Community leaders and public officials from Ohio highlighted the local impact, with more than 25,000 people living with HIV in Ohio.

 Advocates warned that reduced Medicaid, Ryan White HIV/AIDS Program, and other HIV funding would push people off their life-saving medications and cause them to delay treatment until crises force them into emergency rooms.
 This would increase costs for already strained hospitals and clinics, while worsening health outcomes and causing preventable deaths from AIDS.